SimonCB765/PatientExtraction/README.md

 # PatientExtraction

 ## Input File Format

+Negative codes are just removed from the positives, they are not used to identify patients that should not exist in the set

 if the exact same condition name is used more than once, then the last one takes precedence
     all information from previous occurrences are removed Codes ending in % are expanded to contain all child codes